GSA-TTS/identity-site/README.md

 make run
 ```

+You can use the file `_config.dev.yml` to add configuration which should only apply for local development.
+By default, this includes:

+- Configuring SASS to not be minified while in development, to facilitate debugging.
+- Building only the English version of the site, to improve rebuild times.
+Since you will want to test the site in non-English locales, you can do so by un-commenting those locale slugs in your local configuration.

 To develop locally in conjunction with [`identity-style-guide`](https://github.com/18F/identity-style-guide/), run the following commands:

 1. In the `identity-style-guide` directory, run `npm link`.
 This will create a symlink that will make changes to this repo accessible in `identity-site`.